MicrosoftDocs/azure-databases-docs/articles/postgresql/single-server/concepts-certificate-rotation.md

 ### 6. What is the impact if using Azure Data Factory to connect to Azure Database for PostgreSQL?

-For connector using Azure Integration Runtime, the connector use certificates in the Windows Certificate Store in the Azure-hosted environment.
+For connector using Azure Integration Runtime, the connector uses certificates in the Windows Certificate Store in the Azure-hosted environment.
 These certificates are already compatible to the newly applied certificates and therefore no action is needed.

 For connector using Self-hosted Integration Runtime where you explicitly include the path to SSL cert file in your connection string, you need to download the [new certificate](https://cacerts.digicert.com/DigiCertGlobalRootG2.crt.pem) and update the connection string to use it.